Apallapu/microservice-workshop/week-2/microservice-docker/README.md

-# Spring Cloud Zipkin Tracing
+# Microservices with docker

-Examples of microservice tracing
+Examples of microservice deployment with docker

-This project contains examples of microservice tracing with zipkin implemented with Spring Boot and Spring Cloud projects.
+This project contains examples of microservice with docker tracing with zipkin implemented with Spring Boot and Spring Cloud projects.

 # softwares
    1. java 8
    2. maven
    3. intellij idea
+   4. dockerdesktop

   # - History
  ```